Christopher-Hayes/hayes.software/src/blog/archive/partition-backup.md

 ---
 layout: layouts/post-archived.html
-title: 💽 How to backup and restore Linux partition tables
+title: How to backup and restore Linux partition tables
 meta:
   desc: How to backup and restore Linux partition tables
   tag:
 date: 2022-12-05
 intro:
-  title: How to backup, restore, and partition tables
+  # title: How to backup, restore, and partition tables
-  emoji: 💽
   desc: How to backup and restore Linux partition tables
 aiassist: This post was was written in part by <a href='https://chat.openai.com/chat' target='_blank'>ChatGPT</a>.
 devto: